HelpMe-Pls/bookshelf-1/INSTRUCTIONS.md

 ## 📝 What I've learnt
 - The user doesn't want to submit their password every time they need to make a request for data.
 They want to be able to log into the application and then the application can continuously authenticate requests for them automatically.
 A common solution to this problem is to have a special limited use "**token**" which represents the user's *current session*.
-So, in order to authenticate the user, this token (which can be *anything* that **uniquely** identifies the user, but a common standard is to use a [JSON Web Token](https://jwt.io) (JWT)) *must be included* with every request the client makes.
+- In order to authenticate the user, this token (which can be *anything* that **uniquely** identifies the user, but a common standard is to use a [JSON Web Token](https://jwt.io) (JWT)) *must be included* with every request the client makes.
 That way the token can be **invalidated** (in the case that it's lost or stolen) and the user doesn't have to change their password.
 They simply *re-authenticate* to get a fresh token.
 - The easiest way to manage displaying the right content to the user based on whether they've logged in, is to *split your app into two parts*: **Authenticated**, and **Unauthenticated**.
 Then you choose which to render based on whether you have